 6. Shelton Green Alpha Fund (NEXTX)

 It relies on a proprietary algorithm to perform its screening, with the aim of investing only in securities that contribute to green economic growth in a way that also promotes the wellbeing of communities.
-The top holdings include Tesla, Moderna, Vestas Wind Systems A/S, and JinkoSolar Holding Co Ltd.
+The fund’s holdings include Tesla, Moderna, Vestas Wind Systems A/S, and JinkoSolar Holding Co Ltd.

 See Related: What are the Three E’s of Sustainability?

-Although this is not a mutual fund, the iShares Global Clean Energy ETF is a fund that tracks the investment results of the S&P Global Clean Energy Index, a set of companies within the clean and renewable energy sector.
+Although this is not a mutual fund, the iShares Global Clean Energy ETF is a fund that tracks the investment results of the S&P Global Clean Energy Index, a set of companies within the clean energy sector.
 Its portfolio includes companies within the wind, solar, and hydroelectricity generating fields, as well as those producing related equipment.

 8. AllianceBernstein Sustainable Global Thematic Fund (ATEYX)

-The AllianceBernstein Sustainable Global Thematic Fund is an actively managed sustainable mutual fund with a portfolio of stocks from US and global companies whose missions are consistent with the UN Sustainable Development Goals.
+The AllianceBernstein Sustainable Global Thematic Fund is an actively managed sustainable mutual fund with a portfolio of stocks from the US and global companies whose missions are consistent with the UN Sustainable Development Goals.

-That means that in addition to environmental sustainability and climate change mitigation, the companies the ATEYX invests in focus on health and social equity.
-The AllianceBernstein Sustainable Global Thematic Fund invests in both new and established companies and its top holdings include Royal Philips NV, Infineon Technologies AG, and the SVB Financial Group.
+That means that in addition to environmental sustainability and climate change mitigation, the companies ATEYX invests in focus on health and social equity.
+The AllianceBernstein Sustainable Global Thematic Fund invests in both new and established companies, and its top holdings include Royal Philips NV, Infineon Technologies AG, and the SVB Financial Group.